 Even though Fritz Kreisler‘s Liebesleid is not a piece that is meant strictly for piano, there is certainly a powerful piano arrangement from the mind of Rachmaninoff.

-When the piece is translated literally, it means love’s sorrow, so it is obviously meant to be a sad piece.
+When the piece’s title is translated literally, it means love’s sorrow, so it is obviously meant to be a sad piece.
 The main melody features a descending chromatic line that evokes a sense of yearning and melancholy.

-A piece with many layers, it cycles through happy moments.
-But, throughout, there is a feeling of loss and nostalgia, as if the main character is looking back on a lost love.
+With many layers, Liebesleid cycles through happy moments.
+However, throughout the piece, there is a feeling of loss and nostalgia, as if the main character is looking back on a lost love.

-And finally, while we’ve already mentioned one piece by Beethoven on this list, we simply cannot leave out his “Moonlight Sonata.”
+And finally, while we’ve already mentioned one piece by Beethoven on this list, we simply cannot leave out his “Moonlight Sonata,” specifically the first movement.

-t is thought that Beethoven wrote this about one of his piano students that he loved.
-But sadly, his feelings were not reciprocated.
+It is thought that Beethoven wrote this about one of his piano students that he loved.
+But, sadly, his feelings were not reciprocated.

 Summing Up Our List Of Unhappy Piano Pieces